CakmaIT/Codex/CODexSessionLog.md

 - Extended the teacher dashboard with a Kisi Ekleme menu covering class, student, and team creation plus new delete flows and auto team generation controls.
 - Wired new state commands in the dashboard view-model to add/remove classes, students, and teams while keeping selections in sync with immutable app state.
 - Normalized dropdown styling so closed and open states share the same dark background/white text for readability.
+- Reworked the reusable combo style to retain the dark palette while keeping default dropdown behaviour.
-- Verified UI changes via dotnet build (existing NU1701 warnings remain).
+- Verified UI changes via `dotnet build` (existing NU1701 warnings remain).

 ### Follow-Ups
 - Consider persisting class/student/team mutations to the underlying database instead of only living in memory.